nadirhamid/file-transfer-test/README.md

 - This is a basic implementation for educational purposes and doesn't cover all security aspects or error handling for a production environment.

-- Consider enhancing the codebase w
+- Consider enhancing the codebase with more robust error handling, security measures, and additional features for a real-world application.

+- Please ensure that you have appropriate permissions for sending and receiving files in the specified directories.